Student wins prestigious nursing award

 Editor of Nursing Times, Steve Ford, said,

 “A massive congratulations to all of our winners at the 2023 Student Nursing Times Awards.
-It is always an honour to host the awards each year and once again, I was really impressed by the calibre of the entries.
+It is always an honour to host the awards each year, and once again, I was really impressed by the calibre of the entries.

-“The Student Nursing Times Awards hold a unique place in the nursing calendar, specifically setting out to recognise an outstanding group of students on their journey to becoming the nurses and midwives.
+“The Student Nursing Times Awards hold a unique place in the nursing calendar, specifically setting out to recognise an outstanding group of students on their journey to becoming nurses and midwives.

-“We celebrate students from all branches of the profession and from over the UK.
+“We celebrate students from all branches of the profession and from all over the UK.
 Their innovation and achievements so early in their career already mark them out as sources of inspiration and rising stars for the future."

 She was nominated for Student Nurse Associate of the year because she identified an area of practice within her team that needed to be improved.
-Leanne completed a project around delirium, including the identification and management of it within the community, and created an assessment tool that is used within her team to help us to assess and manage delirium and avoid hospital admission.
+Leanne completed a project around delirium, including the identification and management of it within the community, and created an assessment tool that is used within her team to help us assess and manage delirium and avoid hospital admission.

-Leanne said, “The reason that I started out in health care was I had severe health anxiety, and started to study to help relieve this through the Open University.
-As I was studying I realised that I might be able to make a difference to other people, so while I was doing my National Vocational Qualification from home, I got a job in a care home, then moved over to the NHS as a health care assistant a year later.
+Leanne said, “The reason that I started out in health care was that I had severe health anxiety, and started to study to help relieve this through the Open University.
+As I was studying, I realised that I might be able to make a difference to other people, so while I was doing my National Vocational Qualification from home, I got a job in a care home, then moved over to the NHS as a health care assistant a year later.

-“I have now been working for NHS for eight years, and the Nurse Associate course was the next step in my progression, but I will be starting my nursing degree in May to become a registered nurse.
+“I have now been working for the NHS for eight years, and the Nursing Associate course was the next step in my progression, but I will be starting my nursing degree in May to become a registered nurse.
 I want to continue working in the community with older adults, and eventually be a specialist frailty nurse.”